MeepleCodes/ffxiv_macro/README.md

   [x] Keep is a good template to take inspiration from
 - Overlays for common chat window sizes
 - Dark theme
+- Line count in status bar (and warn if >15)
+- Move web component to asset-loaded CSSn
 [~] Saving and loading macros with firebase storeage or similar
   - 'New' button
   - Delete button